JoGorska/mileage-tracker/README.md

 ### Purpose

+Tanks are known for using lots of fuel.
+If you were driving a tank, you would really like your mileage to be calculated with military precision.

 Tank mileage tracker accurately tracks and logs business miles by car.
 User can record mileage on the go, he can also save historic record or calculate mileage for the future journeys.
 It can be used within UK, it enables users to search via postcode, first line of address or town.
 Records are being stored in database.

 The app conforms with mobile first approach - many of the design decisions were driven by the way the app looks and works for a user of a small mobile phone.

 ### User Stories